Zillertal Railway: Future

 In 2018, the ZVB unveiled its plans to move away from the ageing diesel trainsets in favour of hydrogen-powered units by 2025.
-The Zillertalbahn will then be the first fully hydrogen-powered small-gauge railway in the world.
+The Zillertalbahn was to be the first fully hydrogen-powered small-gauge railway in the world.
 Hydrogen will be produced locally in Mayrhofen, where fuelling will take place in an all-new station.
-The five hydrogen-fuelled trainsets were set to achieve operational status by 2022, but financing issues postponed operation to winter 2024/25.
+The five hydrogen-fuelled trainsets were set to achieve operational status by 2022, but financing issues postponed operation.
+In 2024, the project was abandoned and battery electric trains will be purchased instead.

 Plans for an alteration of the trajectory were also announced.
-The section Aschau - Zell am Ziller will be completely replaced by a trajectory that more closely follows the Ziller river and directly connects to the Zillertaler ARENA skiing lifts near Zell am Ziller.
+A two mile section from Aschau to Zell am Ziller will be replaced by a alignment that more closely follows the Ziller River and directly connects to the Zillertaler ARENA skiing lifts near Zell am Ziller.
 Moreover, the historic Zillerbrücke will be bypassed and is destined for use by pedestrians and cyclists only.
 The section that runs through Zell am Ziller will be levelled and incorporated into the road.

-However, further financing issues have postponed the proposed infrastructure modernisations indefinitely.
-As of January 2023, no construction works have commenced, nor have any of the hydrogen-powered trainsets been ordered.